About

 Matthew McCorrister is originally from Peguis First Nation.
 He attended Red River College and received a Community Development/Community Economic Development Diploma.
 Prior to joining Wapaskwa Virtual Collegiate, he worked for many Indigenous organizations including Dakota Ojibway Health Services (DOHS), Interlake Reserves Tribal Council (IRTC), and Southern Chiefs’ Organization (SCO).
 His previous work experiences includes Logistics Administrative Assistant, DOHS (2018-19); Educational Assistant, Peguis Central School (2015-16); and Energy Efficiency Upgrade Coordinator Assistant, North End Community Renewal Corp.
 (2015).

-Student Support Specialist – Cherie Francois
+Student Support Specialist – Vacant

-Help Desk Technician – eLearning – Vacant
+Help Desk Technician – eLearning – Tyler Mason